sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 > To consult the statistician after an experiment is finished is often merely to ask him to conduct a post mortem examination.
 He can perhaps say what the experiment died of.

-Preferably speak to a statistician in advance of performing your experiments
+Preferably speak to a statistician in advance of performing your experiments!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Hz1fyhVOjr4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 -----

-### Analysis workflow
+### Reminder of analysis workflow

 Image from https://ycl6.gitbooks.io/rna-seq-data-analysis/

 ![](https://ycl6.gitbooks.io/rna-seq-data-analysis/Workflow.png)

 For this tutorial, we will assume that the *wet-lab* stages of the experiment have been performed and we are now in the right-hand branch of the workflow.
-We will demonstrate the steps of **Quality assessment**, **alignment**, **quantification** and **differential expression testing**.
+In this tutorial we will demonstrate the steps of **Quality assessment**, **alignment**, **quantification** and **differential expression testing**.

 ## Section 1: Preparation [15 min]